Appearances

 My rates are reasonable–$600 per day for in-state events or $300 for a half day, and $700 for out-of-state appearances, plus travel expenses.
 I will speak to assembly-sized groups or conduct more personal writing workshops.
-For availability contact bill@williamdurbin.com.
+For availability e-mail bill @ williamdurbin.com

 Teacher & Media Specialist Recommendations

-Emily Spiegel, Library Information Specialist, Southside Fundamental Middle School, St. Petersburg, FL
+Diane Kort, Library Information Specialist, Lakeview Fundamental Elementary School, St. Petersburg, Florida Bill presenting

-Gina Drellack, Media Specialist, Bagley Elementary School, Bagley, MN
+Gina Drellack, Media Specialist, Bagley Elementary School, Bagley, Minnesota

 “William Durbin is our favorite author!”